6 The commissioning and benchmarking tool

-Use the biologic drugs commissioning and benchmarking tool to determine the level of service that might be needed locally and to calculate the cost of commissioning the service, as described below.
+Use the commissioning and benchmarking tool for 'Services for people with COPD' to determine the level of service that might be needed locally and to calculate the cost of commissioning the service, as described below.

-The commissioning and benchmarking tool helps you to assess local service requirements using the indicative benchmark rates as a starting point.
-With knowledge of your local population and its demographic, you can amend the benchmark to better reflect your local circumstances.
-For example, if your population is significantly younger or older than the average population or has a significantly higher or lower rate of inflammatory disease, you may need to provide biologic drugs for relatively fewer or greater numbers of people.
+The commissioning and benchmarking tool helps you to assess local service needs using the indicative benchmarks as a starting point.
+With knowledge of your local population and its demographic, you can amend the benchmarks to better reflect your local circumstances.
+For example, if your population is significantly younger or older than the average population, or has a significantly higher or lower rate of COPD, you may need to provide services for relatively fewer or more people.

-You may already commission biologic drugs for the treatment of inflammatory disease in rheumatology, dermatology and gastroenterology for your population.
+You may already commission services for people with COPD for your population.
 The tool provides tables that you can populate to help you calculate your current commissioned activity and costs.

-Using the indicative benchmark rates provided, or your own local benchmarks, you can use the commissioning and benchmarking tool to compare the activity that you may need to commission against your current commissioned activity.
-This will help you to identify the future change in capacity required.
+Using the indicative benchmarks provided, or your own local benchmarks, you can use the commissioning and benchmarking tool to compare the activity that you might need to commission against your current commissioned activity.
+This will help you to identify the future change in capacity needed.
 Depending on your assessment, your future provision may need to be increased or decreased.

-You can use the commissioning and benchmarking tool to calculate the capacity and resources needed to move towards the benchmark level, and to model the required changes over a period of 4 years.
+You can use the commissioning and benchmarking tool to calculate the capacity and resources needed to move towards the benchmark levels for pulmonary rehabilitation and assisted discharge, and to model the necessary changes over a period of 4 years.

-Use the tool to calculate the level and cost of activity you intend to commission and to consider the settings in which biologic drugs may be provided, comparing the costs of commissioning the service across the various settings.
-The tool is pre-populated with data on the potential recurrent cost elements that may need to be considered in future service planning, which can be reviewed and amended to better reflect your local circumstances.
+Use the tool to calculate the level and cost of activity you intend to commission for pulmonary rehabilitation and assisted discharge.
+The tool is pre-populated with data on the staff resource needed and potential recurrent and non-recurrent cost elements that may need to be considered in future service planning, which can be reviewed and amended to better reflect your local circumstances.